avery-gfs/ai/README.md

 **Common cause**

 > People are more likely to carry umbrellas on days when they wear rain jackets.
-> _Therefore, rain jackets cause people to carry umbrellas._
+> _Therefore, carrying umbrellas causes people to wear rain jackets._

 ## Historical Example